 Bordeaux is known around the world for its wines, while Lyon is famous for its food and little restaurants.
 So while there are plenty of differences between the two French cities, they certainly have culinary delights in common.
 Personally, I love both cities very much.
 Having lived in Paris, it was easy for me to hop on the fast TGV trains, reaching Bordeaux in just over 2 hours, and Lyon in just under 2 hours.
 Each city offers a unique destination, very individual and special, and so French.

-Eating and drinking after a day’s worth of sightseeing is very much a main part of the itinerary when visiting either city, with both offering great wines from their surrounding countrysides and traditional cuisine.
-In Bordeaux, the emphasis is more on the wine, while in Lyon, the local cuisine served in the famous bouchons is a must-try.
+Eating and drinking after a day’s worth of sightseeing is very much a main part of the itinerary when visiting either city, with both offering great wines from their surrounding countryside and traditional cuisine.
+In Bordeaux, the emphasis is more on wine tasting, while in Lyon, the local cuisine served in the famous bouchons is a must-try.

-As a first indication of how the cities differ, maybe I can say that Bordeaux is a grander and chicer city, where you’d carry your designer bag while strolling along the wide boulevards, while in Lyon, you’d don your most comfortable shoes, and go and play hide and seek in the warren of lanes, hills, and most importantly, in the traboules, the hidden connections between streets and houses on the hills of the city.
+As a first indication of how the cities differ, maybe I can say that Bordeaux is a grander and chicer city, where you’d carry your designer bag while strolling along the wide boulevards when you visit Lyon, you’d don your most comfortable shoes, and go and play hide and seek in the warren of lanes, hills, and most importantly, in the traboules, the hidden connections between streets and houses on the hills of the city.

 Location